-Glenn Stok has over 30 years experience developing and supporting automated phone systems.
-He has a Master's Degree in Computer Science.
+Glenn Stok developed automated phone systems for over 35 years as CEO of Stok Software, Inc. He has a Master's Degree in Computer Science.

 Security and Privacy Concerns

 How can I have my privacy while talking on a cordless phone without another phone listening?

 Years ago, when cordless telephones used analog radio signals between the base and the handsets, they could be picked up by another device.
 However, today’s technology uses DECT (Digital Enhanced Cordless Telecommunications).

 There are various DECT versions for different countries that use alternate frequencies so that they don’t interfere with other existing wireless equipment (such as cellular, Bluetooth, Wi-Fi, baby monitors, etc.) in the respective countries.

 DECT operates over ten different frequency channels in the 1880–1900 MHz band.
 Every call originated by any handset will automatically choose one of the channels available to communicate with the base unit.